arpitbbhayani/knowledge-base/system-design/how-to-approach-system-design/README.md

 ===

-System Design is tricky but it does not have to be difficult - be it a technical discussion at your workplace or your next big interview.
+System Design is tricky but it does not have to be difficult- be it a technical discussion at your workplace or your next big interview.
 Let's talk about how to approach System Design.
 Something I compiled from 10 years of my career.

 ## What is System Design?
 System Design is all about translating and solving customer needs and business requirements into something tangible.
 The output system could be an application, a microservice, a library, or even hardware.